tetratelabs/wazero/README.md

 Note: While the above are specified in a WebAssembly GitHub repository, they are not W3C recommendations (standards).
 This means they can change further between now and any future update to the W3C WebAssembly core specification.
-Due to this we cannot guarantee future compatability.
+Due to this, we cannot guarantee future compatability.
 Please encourage the [WebAssembly community](https://www.w3.org/community/webassembly/) to formalize features you rely on, specifically to read the W3C recommendation (REC) phase.